JialeiWei/MCNet/README.md

 MCNet is a deep learning framework for black hole image parameter regression, combining multi-scale feature extraction and cosine annealing optimization to enhance the accuracy of parameter predictions.
 This repository includes code for training and testing the model on the GRRT-simulated datasets, along with instructions for using the provided dataset and reproducing results from the paper.

+This work is currently under review for submission to **The Visual Computer** journal.

 # **Dataset**

 The dataset used in this repository is the GRRT-simulated dataset, which is organized as follows: